8 Road Risk Reduction Tips from Chevin

 2. Write a road risk policy

 The document will serve as the cornerstone of your accident reduction strategy and should be made widely available across your organisation.
+Its worth covering aspects such as:

-Sample documents are available in several places online, including on the web site of Road Safety GB.
+Sample documents are available in several places online, including on the website of Road Safety GB.

 3. Get accurate information

 To reduce your accident rate, you need to know as much as possible about any incidents that have occurred within your fleet.
+Its also vital you keep details records of all driver and vehicles including communications send regarding actions taken to reduce or in response to accidents.

 Careful recording is needed of each accident – not just insurance claim-style details but information on the kind of journey the driver was making, how long they had been driving, whether the vehicle had been recently inspected for safety and more.